 I let my son decorate the crown with the pack of dinosaur themed foam stickers.
 I even took one of the orange "bush" stickers from the foam sticker pack and used it as a "lava explosion" on top of the remaining peak.

 To secure the back of the crown, I wanted to use something stretchy, so that it fit his head snuggly.
 Again, going through my jewelry supplies, I found some elastic string.
 (You can purchase this kind of elastic string in the jewelry section of a craft store, like Michael's or JoAnn's or Hobby Lobby.
-Or you can just use a rubber band and staple it on the crown ends) I folded down the ends of the crown, for strength, and used a very small hole puncher (Fiskars 1/6" hole punch) and punched 3 holes on each side.
+Or you can just use rubberbands and staple them onto the crown ends) I folded down the ends of the crown, for strength, and used a very small hole puncher (Fiskars 1/6" hole punch) and punched 3 holes on each side.

 Then I threaded the elastic string through the holes and tied it into a double knot, and then used glue (hot glue gun) to secure it.
 Though it was a little tricky because the glue can be too hot and melt the elastic string, and be sure to let it cool down completely before testing the stretch.

 If you can't find elastic, you can just use a rubber band instead to secure the ends of the crown.
 Staple the rubber band onto the ends of the crown, like this example below.
-Easy!
+Much easier!

 I thought "dinoculars" would be so fun for the Dinosaur Egg Hunt!
 What are dinoculars, you ask?
 Just binoculars ESPECIALLY made for dinosaur hunting!

 If you want to make these, start collecting toilet paper rolls right now!!
 You'll need 2 per child attending the party.
-You can also join your local Freecycle.org group and see if you can get some there.
-Or you can purchase some Kraft paper and cut out rectangles about 4.5" x 5.25", glue, tape or staple them together and make your own rolls.
+You can also join your local Freecycle.org group and see if you can get a bunch there.
+Or you can purchase some Kraft paper (or any color cardstock) and cut out rectangles about 4.5" x 5.25", glue, tape or staple them together and make your own rolls.

-Cut out two (about ) 5"x7" pieces of wrapping paper, glue stick them onto 2 empty toilet paper rolls.
-Then, using a hot glue gun, glue the 2 toilet paper rolls together (or you can staple them together), punch holes in the outsides, add coordinating ribbon for the neck strap and you can even add some cute washi tape for decoration.
+Cut out two (about) 5"x7" pieces of wrapping paper, glue stick them onto 2 empty toilet paper rolls.
+Then, using a hot glue gun, glue the 2 toilet paper rolls together (or you can staple them together), punch holes in the outer sides, add coordinating ribbon for the neck strap and you can even add some cute washi tape for decoration.

 I first found the idea for these dinoculars HERE.
 But you can also look on Pinterest and on Google for more ideas.